Charles Errard: Biography

-Born in Nantes, Charles Errard was trained as a painter by his father, Charles Errard the Elder, a court painter to Louis XIII.
+Errard was born in Nantes in 1606 or 1609 to Charles Errard (1570–c.
+1635), an artist from Bressuire, and Jeanne Cremé.
+His father, known as 'the Elder' to distinguish him from his son, was affiliated with the French royal family.
+Louis XIII appointed Errard chief architect for the fortifications in Brittany in 1615.
+And in 1621, he helped in the decoration of the Luxembourg Palace in Paris for the king's mother, Marie de Medici.

 The son's long career as an artist in France was interrupted by several stays in Rome, going there to study with his father in 1625, equipped with a royal scholarship, and again in 1627.
 He drew ancient works of art as well as figures, busts, reliefs, ornament and Trajan's Column, as well as contemporary buildings.
 Soon he became a brilliant draughtsman.
 He became acquainted with Poussin and his patron Cassiano dal Pozzo, for whom he painted two pictures.

 After his return to Paris in 1643, he worked for different French art lovers and collectors including, among others, the brothers Paul Fréart de Chantelou and Roland Fréart de Chambray.

 In 1648, Errard was one of the founders of the Académie Royale de Peinture et de Sculpture (French Royal Academy of Painting and Sculpture) and was elected as one of the original twelve elders in charge of its running.

 In 1651, according to Stiche, he produced illustrations after Poussin's sketches to Leonardo da Vinci's Trattato della Pittura.
 After his appointment as decorator of the royal palace, he received orders for the decoration of the Louvre Palace, the Palace of Fontainebleau (queen mother's suite), Saint-Germain-en-Laye and Versailles.
 He was also active as a scenery painter for the royal opera.